Maya1248/average_time_data/HowTo.md

 Running:
 - make
+- cd ./bin
-- ./bin/generate_data
+- ./generate_data

 If you're on Windows, the name of the file will be "generate_data.exe"

-- Python3 ./src/Python/graph.py
+- python3 ./src/Python/graph.py
 - cd ./data

 Feel free to save the shown graph into a png.
 This will be automatized in the future.